 This course provides a unique opportunity for the practitioner to achieve high quality qualifications integrally linked into current and emerging models of care and also scientific and technological advances.
 National and internationally recognised experts in their fields ensure that state of the science knowledge is informing tomorrow’s practitioners.
 The course is designed to equip you with the knowledge and skills required to apply current theories of SI to your everyday practice.
 It will provide you with an advanced theoretical basis for the management of people with SI dysfunction and will enable you to further enhance your skills in reviewing evidence to inform practice.
 It aims to develop your skills in evaluation and administration, scoring and interpretation of standardised assessments.

 Membership of the Sensory Integration Network is given to all students who register on the modules, to ensure access to the community of practitioners.

-The first three modules are undertaken on a part-time basis using a blended approach in a short course format (i.e. block attendance on consecutive days as opposed to weekly throughout the semester).
-The courses take place at various venues throughout the UK and Ireland.
+The first three modules, OTH817, OTH818 and OTH820, are undertaken on a part-time basis using a blended approach in a short course format (i.e. block attendance on consecutive days as opposed to weekly throughout the semester).
+OTH817 and OTH818 are full online and OTH820 takes place at various venues throughout the UK.
 The last three compulsory modules included in the MSc, OTH812, OTH814 and PTH830 have no required attendance at university so the student can choose to take the majority of the second year of the programme and the Project module fully online.

 Here is a guide to the subjects studied on this course.